 Economic Impact Statement

-Want to write an economic impact statement for your museum but not sure where to start?
+Want to write an economic and educational impact statement for your museum but not sure where to start?

 Use this template and add photos and imagery to make it your own.